rcicd/robo_lab/_projects/Duckiebot_autonomous_driving_stack.md

 The students coped perfectly with all the challenges.
 As a result student got an application that can do each of the target actions and combine all of this in one ROS2 node, that sequentially calls the rest nodes.
-You can see <a href="https://github.com/DuckiebotNup2025SpringProject/Driving">project repository</a>.
+<a href="https://github.com/DuckiebotNup2025SpringProject/Driving">Here</a> you can see a project repository.